What’s in a Dim Sim

 What Are Dim Sims

-Dim sims are a Chinese-influenced meat and vegetable dumpling-style snack food.
+Dim Sims are a Chinese-influenced meat and vegetable dumpling-style snack food.
 They are a beloved Australian delicacy believed to have come from the Chinese community of Melbourne.
-While developed around the 1940s they have since remained a mainstay across the country and are enjoyed by people of all backgrounds.
+While developed around the 1940s, they have since remained a mainstay across the country and are enjoyed by people of all backgrounds.

 What Is In a Dim Sim?